 To be eligible for licensure as an electrologist, an applicant:

 (1) shall not be in violation of any of the provisions of this chapter or rule adopted in accordance with the provisions of the chapter;

-(A) have satisfactorily completed a course of study of at least 600 hours at a school of electrolysis approved by the director in consultation with the advisor appointees which meets or exceeds the standards set by the American Electrology Association, and have passed the examination described in section 4407 of this title; or
+(A) have satisfactorily completed a course of study of at least 600 hours at a school of electrolysis approved by the Director in consultation with the advisor appointees that meets or exceeds the standards set by the American Electrology Association, and have passed the examination described in section 4407 of this title; or

 § 4407.
 Examination